qdrant/qdrant/README.md

 - Want to stay in touch with latest releases?
 Subscribe to our [Newsletters](https://qdrant.to/newsletter)
 - Looking for a managed cloud?
 Check [pricing](https://qdrant.tech/pricing/), need something personalised?
 We're at [info@qdrant.tech](mailto:info@qdrant.tech)

+## Contributing

+Thanks for your interest in contributing to the project!
+Please refer to [contribution guidelines](CONTRIBUTING.md) for more information.

 ## Contributors ✨

 Thanks to the people who contributed to Qdrant: